Secure E-mail Exchange

 How to Obtain an Own Digital Certificate

 For exchange of encrypted e-mails and for sending signed e-mails, the customer will need an own digital certificate.
-It is advisable to get this from one of the well-known certificate authorities, because certificates issued by those are accepted by most software without first installing a certificate of the authority itself.
+It is advisable to get this from one of the well-known certificate authorities because certificates issued by those are accepted by most software without first installing a certificate of the authority itself.
 (For example, the Windows operating system comes with a built-in list of trusted authorities.)
-For example, you can obtain a certificate (valid for one year) for ∼20 USD from VeriSign via the website Digital IDs for Secure Email.

 A Simple Alternative

-Of course, one may exchanging sensitive information simply in the form of attachments which are encrypted with some other kind of software.
-For example, the program TrueCrypt can be used, which is available for free, simple to handle and rather secure.
+Of course, one may exchange sensitive information simply in the form of attachments which are encrypted with some other kind of software.
+For example, the program VeraCrypt (a successor of the no more maintained TrueCrypt) can be used, which is available for free, simple to handle and rather secure.
 The key to encrypt and decrypt the information may then be agreed on e.g. on the telephone.

 While this method is conceptually simple, its main disadvantage is that each message or file to be transmitted must be manually processed with this encryption software.